 Lemon tree suckers can grow from the roots and will grow out of the base of the tree and sprout right from the ground around the tree.
 Sometimes, this lemon tree sucker growth can be caused by the tree being planted too shallow.
 Building up a bed of soil and mulch around the tree base can help if you suspect your tree is too shallow.

 Other times new shoots may grow if the cambium layer under the bark has been nicked or cut.
-This can happen from mishaps with mowers, trimmers, shovels or trowels used in the root area, or animal damage.
+This can happen from mishaps with mowers, trimmers, shovels, or trowels used in the root area or animal damage.
 However, suckers are pretty common on fruit trees.

 Lemon tree suckers can also grow from the trunk of the tree below the graft union.
-Most lemon trees are made from grafting fruit bearing branches to dwarf or more hardy resistant rootstock.
-The graft union in young trees is usually obvious as a diagonal scar; the bark on the root stock may look different from the fruit bearing tree.
+Most lemon trees are made from grafting fruit bearing branches to dwarf or a more hardy resistant rootstock.
+The graft union in young trees is usually obvious as a diagonal scar; the bark on the rootstock may look different from the fruit bearing tree.
 As the tree ages, the graft union may scar over and look like just a bump around the tree trunk.

 Removing Lemon Tree Suckers

 Any lemon tree sucker growth below the plant’s graft union should be removed.
 These shoots grow quickly and vigorously, stealing nutrients from the fruit tree.
 These suckers produce thornier branches and will not produce the same fruit as the grafted lemon tree.
-Their quick growth allows them to quickly take over the fruit tree, if ignored.
+Their quick growth allows them to quickly take over the fruit tree if ignored.